 When you think of Morocco, Marrakesh, medinas, and magic carpets come to mind.
 But, after you've seen the city and explored The Atlas Mountains, head south on Morocco's coastal road to grab yet another slice of the seductive North African lifestyle.
 Here's where to stop and what to see in each city.

-Start in the seaside city of Casablanca at Hassan II Mosque, the largest mosque in the country and the sixth largest in the world.
+Start in the seaside city of Casablanca at Hassan II Mosque, the largest functioning mosque in Africa.
 Built on reclaimed land, half the surface of the mosque lies above the sea, over the Atlantic.
-Head to the panoramic bar Sky 28 at the Kenzi Tower Hotel in Casablanca, which offers iconic views of the city and a stunning picture of the mosque below.
+Head to the panoramic bar, Sky 28, at the Kenzi Tower Hotel, which offers iconic city views and a stunning picture of the mosque below.

 Soak in a sexier ambiance with a seafood lunch and a crisp glass of Moroccan wine at a restaurant on the water's edge.
 For a bit of kitsch, hit Rick's Café, a dead ringer for Bogart's bar.

 Continue down the rugged coast to quiet Oualidia, well-known for its oysters.
-Slow down the pace with a champagne lunch at Hotel La Sultana Oualidia on their pristine, private beach.
-With the vibrant Caribbean-like waters, it's easy to see why the area's referred to as "the St. Tropez of Morocco."
+Slow down with a champagne lunch at La Sultana Oualidia, which boasts a private beach.
+With the vibrant Caribbean-like waters, it's easy to see why the area is often called "the St. Tropez of Morocco."

 We came close to opting out of a night in Mirleft in exchange for a longer stay in another town.
 Perhaps it was travel trust or wanderlust, but something drew us to the unknown allure of Mirleft, about 87 miles south.

 Up a dusty dirt road, you'll reach travel nirvana as you enter the rustic chic retreat of Les 3 Chameaux.
-The former French fort built in 1935 boasts old world elegance and an inherently French flair, yet maintains a Moroccan ambiance throughout.
+The former French fort boasts a distinct Old World elegance and inherently French flair, though it also maintains a Moroccan ambiance.

-There are many decadent directions to head in from trekking in the hills, to checking out the French fort, sipping Moroccan tea while watching the sun set over the sea, or just dipping in the pool framed by the hills.
-Take a cooking class on-site or head into town where you can surf, paraglide, fish, ride horses on the beach, or (a special treat) visit with local Berbers.
+There are many decadent directions to head in, from checking out the French fort, sipping Moroccan tea while watching the sunset over the sea, or enjoying a dip in the pool framed by the hills.
+You can also take a cooking class on-site before heading into town to surf, paraglide, fish, ride horses on the beach, or visit with local Berbers.